ThoughtWorksInc/CD4ML-Scenarios/instructions/2-SetupJenkins.md

 * Setup and Configure a [Deployment Pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html) to build and deploy your application to production
 * Deploy to the Model server running in production

-### Setting your Jenkins Administrator Password

-Create a file called `jenkins-admin-password.txt` in the `jenkins\` folder.
-On the first line of the file type in a secure password.
-Save and close the file

 Navigate to (Jenkins)[http://localhost:10000/blue].
 After you log in you will be presented with the Jenkins Blue Ocean welcome page

 ![BlueOceanWelcome](./images/BlueOceanWelcomeScreen.png)